Larouex/IoTC-OPCUA-Server-Basic/README.md

 ![alt text](./Assets/azure-iotc-provisioned-device-1.png "Device Provisioned")

-## Sending Telemtry to Azure IoT Central
+## Send Telemetry to Azure IoT Central and Visualize that Data
 So far we have...

 * Confgigured our OPC Server with the Nodes and Variables